 We conduct extensive outreach to educate the bar about the pressing legal needs of the low-income community and how they can assist your clients.
 We recruit, train, mentor and support volunteer lawyers, and often offer limited “service-learning” experiences through clinics to ensure they are equipped to handle new areas of practice.
 The trained volunteers are then referred to your agencies as legal services providers so you can engage them in direct representation or other service.
 Contact PBRC for more information.

 We pride ourselves on hosting high quality training programs for lawyers who commit to engage in pro bono work.
 By partnering with PBRC on a training program, as a legal services provider you can better focus resources on developing the program’s substance and referring cases to volunteers.
-We frequently videotape the training program and convert it to an online format, which enables volunteer lawyers to train at their convenience through a webcast or webinar.
-Learn more about Training Co-Sponsorship
+We generally record the training program and provide it on-demand through our training website, which enables volunteer lawyers to train at their convenience through a webcast or webinar.
+Learn more about Training Co-Sponsorship.

-Twice a month PBRC circulates the E-Bulletin, an email publication that reaches over 1,500 Maryland lawyers and summarizes available pro bono cases, upcoming training courses, and other volunteer opportunities and announcements.
+Twice a month PBRC circulates the E-Bulletin, an email publication that reaches thousands of Maryland lawyers and summarizes available pro bono cases, upcoming training courses, and other volunteer opportunities and announcements.
 Providers are encouraged to submit synopses of cases available to volunteer lawyers; announcements regarding volunteer opportunities, trainings, upcoming events, and job openings; and names of outstanding volunteers to be recognized as Pro Bono Stars.
-Contact PBRC to make a submission or sign up to receive the E-Bulletin
+Contact PBRC to make a submission or sign up to receive the E-Bulletin.

 Through the annual Maryland Pro Bono Service Awards, PBRC recognizes outstanding pro bono programs and volunteer lawyers as well as others for their dedication to the delivery of pro bono civil legal services to Maryland’s poor.
-Throughout the year, PBRC also periodically features legal services providers, pro bono programs and exceptional volunteer lawyers in the MSBA’s Bar Bulletin ; recognizes Pro Bono Stars submitted by Maryland legal services providers in the E-Bulletin; and acknowledges lawyers engaged in pro bono work.
-Learn more about the Maryland Pro Bono Service Awards
+Throughout the year, PBRC also periodically features legal services providers, pro bono programs and exceptional volunteer lawyers in its publications; recognizes Pro Bono Stars submitted by Maryland legal services providers in the E-Bulletin; and acknowledges lawyers engaged in pro bono work.
+Learn more about the Maryland Pro Bono Service Awards.

-Periodically we create and disseminate publications designed to assist the legal services provider community including the Guide to Legal Services in Maryland, the Best Practices Manual for Pro Bono Service Providers, and the Tax Sale in Maryland: Know Your Rights.
+Periodically we create and disseminate publications designed to assist the legal services provider community including the Guide to Legal Services in Maryland, and the Best Practices Manual for Pro Bono Service Providers.
 In addition, we connect providers with a variety of pro bono resources from outside sources such as the ABA Center for Pro Bono and the National Association of Pro Bono Professionals (NAPBPro).
-Learn more about publications and other resources
+Learn more about publications and other resources.